Pyre: Legality of open-air pyres

-In ancient times burning bodies was a practiced form of burial.
+In ancient times, burning bodies was a commonly practiced form of funerary rituals.
 Open-air cremations, known as funeral pyres, are uncommon and even illegal in some countries, particularly in the Western World, because it is considered taboo.
 While cremation is commonplace, open air cremations in the United Kingdom were considered to be unlawful under the Cremation Act 1902.
 The law was created to prevent the creation of a private cremation industry and because of issues concerning property.
 But at the time environmental concerns did not play any factor in the creation of the law.

 In February 2010, a Hindu man named Davender Ghai was granted permission to be cremated on a traditional open-air pyre, when a court of appeals in the United Kingdom ruled them legal inside of a building with an open roof and away from roads or homes.
-In the U.S., a group in Crestone, Colorado, a part of the Crestone End of Life Project, obtained legal permission to perform "open-air cremations".
+In the U.S. in Crestone, Colorado, a group that is part of the Crestone End of Life Project, obtained legal permission to perform "open-air cremations".
 Others have attempted to open up more outdoor funeral pyres but have faced disapproval.
-Crestone is currently is the only place where open-air cremations are legal in the United States.
+As of 2021, Crestone was the only place where open-air cremations are legal in the United States.
 They can perform around 12 a year, regardless of religion and families can be involved in the process if they would like.
 At this time, the group only allows people who are part of the local community to choose this alternative burial.

 Roman pyres

-In the time leading up to the 2nd century AD popular funeral practices in Rome consisted of cremation with a pyre.
+In the time leading up to the 2nd century CE popular funeral practices in Rome consisted of cremation with a pyre.
 Ideal funeral practices meant burning an ornamental pyre for the deceased, that would burn with enough heat and a long enough time to only leave ashes and small bone fragments.
 Having to use another's pyre was a sign of poverty or emergency cases.

 The process of constructing and properly burning a funeral pyre is a skilled task.
 Often, pyres would not burn with enough heat to properly cremate human remains.
 Pyres had to be maintained by stoking the flame and raking the pyre to allow good oxygen flow.
-Ancient literature refers to the skilled job of an ustor, meaning a professional pyre builder derived from the Latin word 'ūrere' which means, to burn.
+Ancient literature refers to the skilled job of an ustor, meaning a professional pyre builder derived from the Latin word ūrere "to burn".
 However, regardless of professional build, pyres were unpredictable and would go wrong on a regular basis.
 The Elder Pliny writes of extreme cases in which bodies have been thrown from the pyre from the force of the flames.
 Other cases, described by Plutarch, involving deceased victims of poisoning, resulted in the human body bursting open and dousing the pyre.